Event Information

 Full payment at time of booking is required.

-The Manta Ray Fraser Island Barges are a locally owned and operated and operates two barges daily from 6.00am to 5.15pm, 365 days a year.
+The Manta Ray Barges are a locally owned and operated and operates two barges daily from 6.00am to 5.15pm, 365 days a year.

 Manta Ray Barges Inskip Point